jobayer-ahmed7/jobayer-ahmed7/README.md

 <br/>
 I am Jobayer Ahmed
 <br/>
-- 🌱 I’m currently learning ...
-Typescript
+- 🌱 I’m currently learning - Typescript
-- 📫 How to reach me: ... email: jobayer320721@gmail.com
+- 📫 How to reach me - jobayer320721@gmail.com
+- ⚡ Fun fact - I love to watch old TV series like Friends, How I Mate Your Mother and many more...
 <!--
 **ahmed-jobayer/ahmed-jobayer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.